-Distributed systems are suitable for complicated system because the tasks are distributed between every part [2], so each part is responsible for its own duties.
-By using such method the control system becomes more flexible because the error detection is easier and fast to recover.
+Fig. 2.
+MRL robot control diagram.

 Successful distributed sensing and control require data to flow effectively between sensors, processors and actuators on single robots [3], in groups and across the Networks.
 With this regard the control systems are partitioned into low level and high level control systems.